TrueWinter/TwilioCallRouter/README.md

 ### Cost

-Certain configurations of TwilioCallRouter will incur a cost.
+Certain configurations of TwilioCallRouter will incur an additional cost.
 While I have tried to document this wherever possible, it is your responsibility to review and understand Twilio's pricing before using TwilioCallRouter.